 I recommend that athletic trainers look online for their continuing education.
 Online CEUs offer quick, convenient access to affordable, high-quality lectures.

 The largest provider of online athletic trainer CEUs is MedBridge Education.
-With over 250 BOC-approved courses and over 97 hours of EBP CEUs, MedBridge provides the widest, most relevant training available today.
+With over 250 BOC-approved courses and over 620 hours of Category A CEUs, MedBridge provides the widest, most relevant training available today.

 MedBridge Promo Code for ATC: “PTProgress”